 - Add non-dairy milk, cover and bring to boil.
 Reduce heat and simmer covered for 6-7 minutes, until vegetables are soft.

-- Pour cooked vegetable mix into the bowl of your food processor or blender.
+- Pour cooked vegetable mix into the bowl of your food processor or high-powered blender.
 Add remaining ingredients and puree until ultra smooth, about 2 minutes.

 - Makes 1½ cups of dairy-free Alfredo sauce

 As I mention in the recipe, feel free to use extra cauliflower in place of the parsnip and parsley root.
 It was my first time cooking with parsley root and I was really impressed with the herbal taste it brought in.
 It’s not that great raw, but cooked… hubba, hubba!